 If you are convicted of any of these or other standard-level charges, you can face jail time and fines.
 Thus, you need to hire a criminal defense lawyer if you are charged with a misdemeanor.
 Your lawyer will look for evidence to disprove the case against you.

 These are less serious than felony offenses but are still considered to be serious.
 If convicted, you may receive several months in jail, a fine, probation, and other penalties.
-Examples of these crimes include:
+Examples of these gross or aggravated misdemeanors include:

 People may expect gross or aggravated charges to go away by themselves.
 California lawmakers work diligently to protect the community against illicit acts.
 As such, if you are charged with any of these or similar crimes, a prosecutor is likely to push for the maximum penalty against you.